Kozea/Radicale/DOCUMENTATION.md

 #### Authentication

-In its default configuration Radicale doesn't check usernames or passwords.
+In its default configuration since 3.2.2 Radicale rejects by default all authentication by `type = denyall` until explicitly configured.

-If the server is reachable over a network, you should change this.
+Before 3.2.2 it didn't check usernames or passwords, and if the server is reachable over a network, you should change this as soon as possible.

 First a `users` file with all usernames and passwords must be created.
 It can be stored in the same directory as the configuration file.